mikemattner/mikemattner.com/content/about.md

 ---
-title: 'I&rsquo;m Mike, a designer & developer from Michigan.'
+title: 'Hey, I&rsquo;m Mike.'
-subtitle: 'I design and build for the web.
-Currently working as a UI Engineer at AccuLynx.'
+subtitle: 'I design and build for the web, currently working as a UI Engineer at AccuLynx.'
 ---

 ## A Little About Me